Running Jobs with Partitioned Datasets¶

 2020-11-04 as the requested partition gives us four total input partitions.

-Even if there were 30 upstream partitions, DSS would still only generate a single, downstream partition with this particular mapping.
+Even if there were 30 upstream partitions, Dataiku would still only generate a single, downstream partition with this particular mapping.

 Building a Flow with Multiple Partitioned Datasets¶

-Let’s consider how Dataiku DSS might build a Flow where we have four datasets and three recipes.
+Let’s consider how Dataiku might build a Flow where we have four datasets and three recipes.

 Each dataset in our Flow is partitioned by “Day”.
 In this diagram, recipes are represented by letters of the alphabet while datasets are numbered.
 The goal is to build the partition “2020-01-03” in the last dataset in the Flow.